isomerpages/moe-valourpri/_curriculum/Aesthetics.md

 ---
 ### Focus and Beliefs

-The Aesthetics department strives to cultivate a vibrant arts culture wherestudents inspire and learn from one another, celebrating each child’s creativeexpression.
-We aim to provide every student with opportunities to collaborate,grow, and thrive together through the learning, creation, and appreciation ofdiverse forms of the arts.
+The Aesthetics department strives to cultivate a vibrant arts culture where students inspire and learn from one another, celebrating each child’s creative expression.
+We aim to provide every student with opportunities to collaborate, grow, and thrive together through the learning, creation, and appreciation of diverse forms of the arts.

-In addition to the MOE Art and Music Syllabus, our students also build essential21st-century skills and attitudes by inspiring thinking, connection, communicationand confidence through the following Art &amp; Music programmes:
+In addition to the MOE Art and Music Syllabus, our students also build essential21st-century skills and attitudes by inspiring thinking, connection, communication and confidence through the following Art &amp; Music programmes:

 **Art** <br>
 The focus of our Art curriculum is for each child to be actively able to see, express and appreciate the value of art.